 - Collaborate with campus stakeholders to determine a better way to communicate with parents.

-- Partner with the new CDO to help build trust with and bridges to all members of the college community.
+- Partner with the new CDO to help build trust with and bridges to all members of the university community.